alemart/opensurge/README.md

 <br><br>
 </div>

-## It's so cool!
+## Overview

-**Make your dreams come true!** Open Surge Engine is an open-source 2D retro game engine for creating games and making your dreams come true!
+**Make your dreams come true!** Open Surge Engine is an open-source 2D retro game engine designed to make your dreams come true!

 **It's a ton of fun!** Surge the Rabbit is a featured jump 'n' run created with the Open Surge Engine.
 It's made in the spirit of classic 16-bit Sonic platformers of the 1990s.
 Play as Surge in fun and exciting levels filled with challenges!